-High-frequency (or short-wave) spectrum is essential to transmit radio signals over a long distance and the pressing and often conflicting requirements for these bands necessitate some in-depth consideration concerning band allocation and protection, in particular for short-wave broadcast radio and the aeronautical and maritime mobile service, thus affecting the relevant EU audiovisual and transport policies.
-The review is due to address the range from 4 MHz to 10 MHz, with the exception of the decision taken at WRC-03 around 7 MHz for the radio amateurs.
+High-frequency (or short-wave) spectrum is essential to transmit radio signals over a long distance and the pressing and often conflicting requirements for these bands necessitate some indepth consideration concerning band allocation and protection, in particular for short-wave broadcast radio and the aeronautical and maritime mobile service, thus affecting the relevant EU audiovisual and transport policies.
+The review is due to address the range from 4 MHz to 10 MHz, with the exception of the decision taken at WRC-03 around 7 MHz for the radio amateurs, in the light of repeated demands for additional spectrum for short-wave broadcasting.

-The complex undertaking of restructuring the HF frequencies has economic, political, social, military and cultural elements associated to it.
-The issue was on the WRC-03 agenda for preliminary considerations.
+The complex undertaking of restructuring the HF frequencies has economic, political, social, military and cultural elements associated with it.
+The issue was on the WRC-03 agenda, but was generally not considered mature enough to be finalised at that Conference.
 Further HF spectrum for broadcasting will assist the successful uptake of the European DRM digital radio standard.

 Opinion 5: RSPG recognises the importance of meeting the requirements of all HF users including the HF broadcasting community.
-In developing the European position on this WRC-07 agenda item further consideration will need to be given to:

-- the necessary balance between mainly broadcasting and military applications to be accommodated in future in the HF bands; - the potential for a more flexible approach to allocations in the HF spectrum as opposed to supporting spectrum allocations specific to different sectors.
+In developing the European position on this WRC-07 agenda item consideration should be given to a more generic approach to fixed and mobile allocations in the HF spectrum as opposed to dedicated spectrum allocations specific to different applications.